KunihikoKido/atom-elasticsearch-client/README.md

   ]
 ```

-You can switch the server, use ``Elasticsearch : Switch Server`` command.
+You can switch the server, use ``Elasticsearch: Settings Switch Server`` command.

 ## Snippets
 Currently this should work in ``.json`` file or Supported Grammars.